ChrisJabb21/ChrisJabb21/README.md

 -->

 ## About Me
-I am an aspiring Cybersecurity professional with previous background as a Full Stack Web Developer from Pittsburgh, PA who is looking to transition and work my way into a entry level role in cybersecurity.
+I am an aspiring Cybersecurity professional with experience as a Full Stack Web Developer from Pittsburgh, PA who is looking to transition and work my way into a entry level role in cybersecurity and IT.

 I graduated with a Masters of Science in Cybersecurity from Robert Morris Univeristy in Pittsburgh and a BA in Liberal Arts (concentration: Bioinformatics) with a minor in Computer Science from Saint Vincent College.